- Bleeding Disorders Awareness Month

 - 18 – 24 National Poison Prevention Week

-- 22 National Heart Valve Disease Awareness Day
+- 20 National Native American HIV/AIDS Awareness Day

 Handwashing is one of the best ways to protect yourself and your family from getting sick.
 Learn when and how you should wash your hands to stay healthy.